Ozanimod (formerly RPC1063)

 - Ozanimod is being studied in RRMS

 Ozanimod (RPC1063) is a selective modulator of one type of S1P receptor, S1P1.
+[Correction: Ozanimod is actually a selective modulator of two types of S1P receptors: S1P1 and S1P5.
+This note was added after publication.]
 It is given as a once-daily pill, and was studied in a Phase II trial called RADIANCE, where the experimental medicine was compared at two different doses with placebo.
 A total of 258 RRMS patients were studied in this trial, which began with a seven-day gradual titration of ozanimod up to the full dose under investigation.
 The double-blind study then ran for 24 weeks, followed by a yearlong safety-extension period.

 At the end of the initial 24-week treatment period, patients in both groups taking ozanimod showed an 86-percent decrease in the cumulative number of gadolinium-enhanced lesions compared to the placebo group.
 The relapse rates also decreased in the treatment groups compared with placebo, with a 31-percent decrease in the 0.5-mg group and a 53-percent decrease in the 1-mg group.